 - Facial pain

 - Pain that worsens when your jaw is moving

 - Pain in the jaw that worsens over time

 - Difficulty moving your jaw

-- Sounds when you open and close your mouth
+- It sounds when you open and closes your mouth

 - Tinnitus or ringing in your ears

 - Headaches with ear pain or pressure behind your eye